realworldocaml/book/en/parsing-with-ocamllex-and-menhir.md

 This representation is much richer than our token stream, capturing the fact that JSON values can be nested inside each other, and that JSON has a variety of value types, including numbers, strings, arrays, and objects.
-The above type is effectively an AST, and the job of the parser we'll write will be to convert a token stream into a value of this type, as shown below.
+The job of the parser we'll write will be to convert a token stream into a value of this AST type, as shown below for our earlier JSON example.

 ```frag
 ((typ ocaml)(name parsing/parsed_example.ml))